 Installing the required applications

-- Establish a SSH connection to the Linux machine or log in on the text Linux console.
-You should either log in as root or obtain root permissions after logging in via
+- Establish an SSH connection to the Linux machine or log in on the text Linux console.

 - Be sure your system meets the Installation Prerequisites.
 Java Development Kit (JDK) is essential to run the product.

 - Download the latest version of the CEP as described in Downloading the Product.

 Extract the archive file to a dedicated directory for the CEP, which will hereafter be referred to as

 You must set your

 JAVA_HOME environment variable to point to the directory where the Java Development Kit (JDK) is installed on the computer.

 - In your home directory, open the BASHRC file in your favorite Linux text editor, such as vi, emacs, pico, or mcedit.